GuoPingPan/academic-kickstart/content/author/admin/_index.md

 +++

-I am a Deep Learning Researcher at Microsoft Research (MSR) in Montreal, an Adjunct Professor at the Universtiy of Montreal, and an associate member of Mila.
+I am a Deep Learning Researcher at Microsoft Research (MSR) in Redmond, an Adjunct Professor at the Universtiy of Montreal, and an associate member of Mila.
 My research focuses on using mutual information estimation and self-supervision in representation learning for applications in computer vision, natural language processing, and RL.
-My long-term goal is to use machine learning to learn representations that help with scientific discovery.
+My long-term goal is to use machine learning to learn representations through active interaction and exploration of agents in their environment.

 I earned my Ph.D. at the University of New Mexico where I focused on Unsupervised Learning with applications to Neuroimaging.
 I then did a postdoc under Yoshua Bengio at Mila as an IVADO "distinguished researcher" fellow, focusing on adversarial learning.